 My work is informed by a Master’s in Teaching, a certification in Spiritual Direction from Still Harbor, and Personal Training Certificate from the National Association of Sports Medicine.
 Beyond my private practice, I teach and facilitate at Liberated Together Spiritual Direction School and am a Grant Administrator at Boston University School of Theology.

 Formerly, I was a multiple-subjects elementary school teacher and ministry leader in Santa Ana CA. I now live in a suburb of Atlanta with my husband and 3 children.
 I’m a California girl at heart, I find joy in "talking story" over comfort food, kitchen dance parties with my family, and lifting heavy weights.
-Whether I’m mothering my three children or on a day date with my husband, I’m fueled by connection, movement, and community.
+Whether I’m dancing unapologetically in my kitchen with my children or facilitating , I’m fueled by connection, movement, and community.

 “In collectivist cultures, our elders told us long ago that we carry the stories of our communities in our bodies.”